Conceiving the Future

 Fifty-two years and roughly four billion people later, we are still asking what it means to seek personal solutions to global environmental problems.
 The famines and widespread death feared by Mills and the Ehrlichs have not come to pass, at least not in the ways they feared*; now we face the crisis of climate change.
 Since Mills gave her speech, humans have consumed over 1.37 trillion barrels of oil and emitted over 1.26 quadrillion tons of carbon dioxide.
 The surface of the earth’s oceans has warmed by more than 0.6 degrees Fahrenheit.
 Americans alone have purchased over 8.2 billion cars.
 Would the planet, and humanity, be better off if fewer people had chosen to have children?

 Like Mills, many environmentalists today connect individual reproductive choices and our ability to live sustainably on this planet.
 At house parties organized across the country by the activist network Conceivable Future, people hash out difficult questions among like-minded peers: What kind of world would my child be born into?
-Matthew Schneider-Mayerson, an assistant professor of environmental sciences at Yale-NUS College, estimates that at least 12.5 million Americans, some calling themselves BirthStrikers or GINKs (Green Inclination, No Kids), have forgone parenthood at least in part because of concerns about a future child’s existence on a burning planet and “the carbon footprint of procreation.”
+Matthew Schneider-Mayerson, an associate professor of environmental studies at Yale-NUS College, estimates that at least 12.5 million Americans, some calling themselves BirthStrikers or GINKs (Green Inclination, No Kids), have forgone parenthood at least in part because of concerns about a future child’s existence on a burning planet and “the carbon footprint of procreation.”
 New York congressperson Alexandria Ocasio-Cortez has asked, in light of climate change, “Is it OK still to have children?”

 Warmth: Coming of Age at the End of Our World by Daniel Sherrell, an organizer who helped lead the campaign to pass a critical 2018 climate justice bill in New York state, is an epistolary memoir to an as-yet-unborn child, written in part to justify Sherrell’s desire to bring a child into a world beset by climate change.
 “Should I have you, and risk putting you in harm’s way?” he writes.
 “Or should I not, and prevent there ever being a ‘you’ to be harmed?”
 Sherrell, who ultimately recognizes that his decision to have a child “had taken shape prior to and underneath any conscious deliberation,” acknowledges, unlike many BirthStrikers, that the ability to make a choice is a privilege: